Skip to main content

 E-invoicing requirements under the 2026 Finance Law take effect for all taxable persons.
 Six-month grace period allows input VAT and income tax expense deductions to be supported by customs duty payment documentation in place of an e-invoice.

-Solutions for Gabon
+Primary sources for Gabon

 Related Countries